PelicanHPC

 PelicanHPC is an operating system based on Debian Live, which provides a rapid means of setting up a high performance computer cluster.

 PelicanHPC was formerly known as ParallelKNOPPIX.
 PelicanHPC transitioned to its current name to better reflect its capabilities and focus on high-performance computing.
-The first version of PelicanHPC was released in 2008, and it has since evolved through several iterations, with the latest stable release being version 4.1, which was launched on December 30, 2016.
-This version is based on Debian 8.6 (Jessie) and includes various updates to enhance performance and usability.
+The first version of PelicanHPC was released in 2008, and it has since evolved through several iterations.
+The latest stable release (version 6.1) was launched on September 11, 2025 and is based on Debian 13.1 (Trixie).